|Trading Hours (GMT):01:00-21:59|

 The USDX is available in the options and futures markets, where multiple timeframe contracts are offered.
 The index is also available as an ETF on the ICE exchange (please note that Canadian clients of Friedberg Direct cannot invest in ETF-following CFDs).

-Due to the significance of the US dollar in financial markets, investors utilise the dollar index as a natural hedge for positions placed on the currency markets.
+Due to the significance of the US dollar in financial markets, investors utilize the dollar index as a natural hedge for positions placed on the currency markets.

 For example, as the USD strengthens against the Japanese yen (JPY), more JPY is required in order to buy the same dollar value of US goods exported to Japan, making this more expensive for foreigners.